joshmaz/wavmaker/README.md

 ## Usage

-1. Place your MP3 or M4A files in the `MP3s` folder
+1. Place your MP3 or M4A files in the `Source_Files` folder
 2. Run the script:
    ```powershell
    .\wavmaker.ps1